 Best for Italian

 Roadhouse is one of my favorite places to go after trekking.
 First of all, the food is incredible.
-They have a variety of brick oven pizzas.
-I highly recommend the margherita and tandoori chicken pizza.
-They also have amazing salads, and the fish and chips (shown above) is to die for.
+They have a variety of brick oven pizzas and pastas.
+I highly recommend the truffle pasta which is insanely affordable and delicious.
+They also have amazing salads.
+This is the only place I’ll order a caesar salad in Thamel.
 The food is fresh and well made.
 There’s even a few locations including one in Pokhara.
 Mostly, I love the ambience of this place.
 It always makes me feel like I’m back in New York, and is therefore my go to place when I’m feeling homesick.